How to Fix QuickBooks Error Code 6130?

 - Exit and restart the QuickBooks software.

-Hope that above-mentioned solutions are enough to troubleshoot the error code 6130; however, if you still face this trouble, then worry not and immediately contact QuickBooks error support team to get this issue fixed.
+Hope that the above-mentioned solutions are enough to troubleshoot the error code 6130; however, if you still face this trouble, then worry not and immediately contact QuickBooks Error Support team to get this issue fixed.
+The toll-free number is mentioned in the Sidebar.